Urinary Incontinence in dogs

 - Urinary incontinence can be caused by many different conditions, many of which are curable.

-- Contact your vet for an appointment if you have noticed your dog becoming incontinent.
+- Contact your vet if you have noticed your dog becoming incontinent.

 Urinary incontinence explained

 Urinary incontinence is not normal and shouldn’t be ignored, even in an older dog.
 There are many different causes, ranging from congenital problems (something they are born with), to urine infections and spinal problems.
 Anything that affects the urinary tract, including the muscles and nerves that control it, can lead to incontinence.
 If your dog has started to leak urine, try not to worry, there are treatments available for many different types of incontinence.